mounaiban/numwal/www/README.md

 3. If you are using the `intranet` container, place your TLS/SSL keys into the `tls/` directory.
 Skip this step if you are not using TLS. *Handle authoritative TLS keys with care; do not allow them to leak, and revoke leaked keys*.

 4. Build the container.
-While in the same directory as the Dockerfile, choose a command below to initiate the build process:
+While in the same directory as the `Dockerfile`, pick the most appropriate command only from below to initiate the build process:

 	* **With TLS:** `docker build -t numwal .`